CemBOLAT/so_long/README.md

 - [MinilibX Official GitHub Repository](https://github.com/42Paris/minilibx-linux): The official GitHub repository for MinilibX Linux version contains source code and usage examples.
 - [MinilibX MacOS Documentation](https://harm-smits.github.io/42docs/libs/minilibx): Detailed information about MinilibX for MacOS is available in this documentation.
 - [MinilibX Linux Documentation](https://harm-smits.github.io/42docs/libs/minilibx-linux): Detailed information about MinilibX for Linux is available in this documentation.

-These resources will help you get started with MinilibX and graphics programming.
-If you have any further questions, please don't hesitate to ask.